In this article we cover:

 Should you get an error message when logging in with an Authentication code saying "Invalid token.
 Try again" do the following:

-Go back to the authentication code generator page.
+Go back to the authentication code generator in your dashboard.

 Re-click the blue button to 'Generate Authentication Code'.